slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Naval Ravikant [1974]*

 > *"Time is too slow for those who wait, too swift for those who fear, too long for those who grieve, too short for those who rejoice, but for those who love, time is eternity."
--- Henry Van Dyke*
+-- Henry Van Dyke *

 > *"If we learn to enjoy waiting, we don’t have to wait to enjoy."
--- Kazuaki Tanahashi*
+-- Kazuaki Tanahashi *

-> *"Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today."
--- James T. McKay*